Vyral/brett-jennings/_posts/2024-10-29-should-i-consider-an-investor-offer.md

 **3\.
 Investors pay in cash.** In real estate, cash is king.
 One of the most common reasons why real estate deals fall apart is because the buyer can’t secure proper financing from a bank.
 However, you don’t have to worry about that with cash buyer investors.
 Real estate agents love working with cash buyers because there’s no delay; if they have the money, they can get it to you immediately.

-While it might initially seem like an investor is trying to lowball you, the truth is that they provide an option that gives you maximum convenience.
+While it might initially seem like an investor is trying to haggle with you, the truth is that they provide an option that gives you maximum convenience.
 If that sounds like something you might be interested in, call or email me, and I can get you a free quote for an instant cash offer on your home.
 On the other hand, if you’re determined to get the best price possible, I can help get your home ready for the open market with as little stress as possible.
 I look forward to hearing from you!